-where $W_{\mathrm{hom}}$ is the homogenized potential of $W$, defined as
+where $W_{\mathrm{hom}}$ is the homogenized potential of $W$ defined as

-Heuristically, this is expected because, the regime $\delta\ll\varepsilon$ suggests that we first homogenize (namely, we first send $\delta\to0$), and then we do phase separation (namely, we send $\varepsilon\to0$).
-Indeed, \cite{Hagerty} was able to use the technique of direct replacement of the potential by $W_\mathrm{hom}$ (first used in \cite{BradiesZeppieri} in a similar setting) to show the $\Gamma-$limit in the regime of $\delta \ll \e^\frac{3}{2}$.
-Here, we are able to prove that the same heuristics can be made rigorous even when $\delta\ll\varepsilon$, by using a different strategy that relies on the use of the two-scale unfolding of the functional.
+Heuristically, this is expected because the regime $\delta\ll\varepsilon$ suggests that we first homogenize (namely, we first send $\delta\to0$), and then we study phase separation (namely, we send $\varepsilon\to0$).
+Indeed, \cite{Hagerty} was able to use the technique of direct replacement of the potential by $W_\mathrm{hom}$ (first used in \cite{BradiesZeppieri} in a similar setting) to show the $\Gamma-$limit when $\delta \ll \e^\frac{3}{2}$.
+Here, we are able to prove that the same heuristics can be made rigorous even when $\delta\ll\varepsilon$, by using an intermediate cell problem derived from the two-scale unfolding of the functional.

-Our strategy which will be outlined in \Cref{sec:Strategy} also enables us to weaken the regularity properties of $W$ to allow it to be only Carath\'eodory and to remove restrictions such as quadratic behavior near the wells which are sometimes used in literature \cite{CristoferiFonsecaGanedi}.
-We also highlight that our strategy allows us to prove strong compactness directly from the coercivity and polynomial growth bounds rather than assuming the existence of a continuous double well potential independent of $x$, i.e. a $W_{H}(s)\leq W(x,z)$ for every $z \in \R^M$ such as used in \cite{Hagerty}.
+Our strategy, which will be outlined in \Cref{sec:Strategy}, enables us to weaken the regularity requirements of $W$ to be only Carath\'eodory and to remove restrictions such as quadratic behavior near the wells, which are sometimes used in literature \cite{CristoferiFonsecaGanedi}\cite{FonsecaTartar}.
+Another important feature is that we prove strong compactness directly from the coercivity and polynomial growth bounds rather than assuming the existence of a continuous double well potential $W_H$ independent of $x$ and such that $W_{H}(z)\leq W(x,z)$ for every $z \in \R^M$, as used in \cite{Hagerty}.

-Finally, we note that sometimes in the literature, the heterogeneity is entered into the energy through the singular perturbation \cite{AnsBraChi1}\cite{AnsBraChi2}.
-This creates a similar separation of scales effect, but it requires different techniques and results in different effective limits.
-This work has since also been extended to the case of the Ambrosio-Totorelli energy \cite{Bach2022}\cite{BacMarZep22}.
+Finally, we note that sometimes in the literature the heterogeneity is entered into the energy through the singular perturbation \cite{AnsBraChi1}\cite{AnsBraChi2}.
+This creates a similar separation of scales effect, but it requires different techniques and leads to anisotropic effective limits.
+The techniques used in \cite{AnsBraChi1}{\cite{AnsBraChi2} has since also been applied to the case of the Ambrosio-Totorelli energy \cite{Bach2022}\cite{BacMarZep22}.